 Roselyne was selected as one of three Czech produtions to Twenty21 by Aerowaves – a selection of 20 top works for 2021 in the field of physical theatre.

-In 2020 Roselyne was presented within the frames of Czech Dance Platform.
+In 2020 Roselyne was presented within the frames of Czech Dance Platform and became a part of a movie The Theatre Night at Plum Yard.

 Currently the production is presented at the PONEC – dance venue.